Our upcoming work

 First due 2026

-The first National Climate Change Risk Assessment was delivered by the Ministry for the Environment in 2020.
+The first National Climate Change Risk Assessment (NCCRA) was delivered by the Ministry for the Environment in 2020.
 From 2026, we will be responsible for delivering the National Climate Change Risk Assessment to Government every six years.

 The National Climate Change Risk Assessment provides a national picture of how New Zealand may be affected by climate change-related hazards.
 It: